mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ### Operations, actions and activity

 MOVE THE BULK OF THIS TO DESIGN CHAPTER TO HELP SITUATE THAT.
+OR THERE IS DUPLICATION WITH MIDDLE LEVEL CONSTRUCT SECTION - SO MOVE THERE?
+AND PERHAPS MOVE MIDDLE LEVEL CONSTRUCT TO NEXT CHAPTER

 Analysing the implementation of GDPs as a unit of activity allow the use of useful concepts to explore the specifics of participant behaviour.
 In the methodology and design chapter I explored the concept of resolving tensions involved in tool use and interaction with the learning design.
 In this section I briefly explore the utility of the concepts of activity, actions and operations when applied to implementing GDPs [@kuutti_activity_1995].